Choosing 30th October as their wedding date, Craig and Tasha opted for a spellbinding Halloween wedding that brought out their characters perfectly!

 The couple chose Llwyn Country House for their wedding venue.
-Tasha always found the venue spooky, frequenting the then-derelict building during her childhood, playing in the grounds of the rumoured-to-be-haunted space.
+Tasha always found the venue spooky, frequenting the then-derelict building during her childhood, playing in the rumoured-to-be-haunted grounds.

 She even fell through the roof of one of the outbuildings!
 Even so, she has fond memories and just knew the Victorian house would provide the perfect setting for her Halloween themed wedding.

 Although it has undergone a beautiful refurbishment; at the time of their wedding the decor at Llwyn Country House was dated – and that’s exactly why they chose it!